bight/keel/README.md

 ## License

-Keel is released under a [BSD 3-Clause](LICENSE.md) license and includes code from other projects, categorized by license:
+Keel is released under an [MIT](LICENSE.md) license and includes code from other projects, categorized by license:

 ### MIT